intel/zephyr.js/docs/ashell.md

      $ sudo udevadm control --reload-rules
      ```
   * Disable ModemManager to stop interfering when the browser accessing the device.
      ```bash
      $ sudo service modemmanager stop
      ```

-    If you get the message "Unit modemmanager.service not loaded."
-Try this instead...
+     If you get the message "Unit modemmanager.service not loaded." try this instead:

     ```bash
     $ sudo service ModemManager stop